Iraq, Saudi on OPEC collision course over next oil curb

-VIENNA (Reuters) - A new rivalry at the top of OPEC has emerged, pitting up-and-coming Iraq against undisputed oil cartel heavyweight Saudi Arabia.
+VIENNA (Reuters) - A new rivalry at the top of the OPEC oil producer group has emerged, pitting up-and-coming Iraq against undisputed cartel heavyweight Saudi Arabia.

 Having overtaken Iran as OPEC’s second biggest producer, a rejuvenated Iraq is beginning to worry Riyadh.

-At Wednesday’s meeting of the Organization of the Petroleum Exporting Countries the opening salvos were fired in the struggle over who takes responsibility for cutting output if oil prices, comfortable for now at $109 a barrel, start falling.
+At Wednesday’s meeting of the Organization of the Petroleum Exporting Countries the opening salvos were fired in the struggle over who takes responsibility for cutting output if oil prices, now at a comfortable $109 a barrel, start falling.

 After 20 years of war, sanctions and civil strife that left its oil industry in disarray, Iraq is no mood to consider curtailing output just as it starts to take off.